adrianyau/SQL-Final-Project/cleaning_data.md

    FROM analytics
    ```

-5. Some countries are not set, so NULL was applied as per following:
+5. Some countries are not set in the column, so NULL was applied as per following:

    ```sql
    SELECT NULLIF(country,'(not set)') AS country
    FROM all_sessions
    ```

-6. Some cities do not have values.
+6. Some cities are not available or set in the column.
 There are two variables ('(not set)' and 'not available in demo dataset') that do not provide us the information.
 NULL was applied as per following:

    ```sql
    WITH cte_city AS (